i. Upper level that restricts price from moving higher is a resistance. Lower level that restricts price from moving lower is a support.

 If you have a total understanding of support and resistance, then you can draw it effortlessly and correctly.
 And if you can draw it accurately, then it will be easy for you to spot a breakout effectively.

-According to my experience in forex, support and resistance levels are broken when the price has a successful close above the zone(In case of resistance) or below the zone(in case of resistance).
+According to our experience in forex, support and resistance levels are broken when the price has a successful close above the zone(In case of resistance) or below the zone(in case of resistance).

 If you are a beginner in forex trading, then you can wait for the price to retest your support and resistance zone as this can provide you an extra confirmation.